garymcconnell/mobileiron-nagios/README.md

 Select the userid created in the step above
 Click on "Actions" -> "Assign to Space"
 In the "Select Space" dropdown menu select "Global"
-On the presented form select ONLY "View Settings".
+On the presented form select ONLY "Settings Management -> View Settings".
 All other options should be disabled.

 ###MICS (System Console)